javadho/lattice-design-compression/README.md

    - **Independent Variables:** Lattice Type, Force applied, Strain
    - **Dependent Variables:** X, Y, Z dimensions, Cell Wall Thickness

-The project's objective is to develop a machine learning model that can predict the optimal unit cell dimensions (X, Y, Z, and thickness) based on the applied force, strain, and chosen lattice type.
+The project aims to develop a machine learning model that can predict the optimal unit cell dimensions (X, Y, Z, and thickness) based on the applied force, strain, and chosen lattice type.

 ## Installation
 ### Software Requirement
 The codes were written with JupyterNotebook IPython 7.31.1 environment and Python programming language version 3.9.13.
 They were executed on a system setup comprising an 11th Generation Intel® Core™ i5 CPU with four cores and a clock speed of 2.40 GHz, together with 8.00 GB of RAM, operating on the Microsoft Windows 11 Home OS.

-For implementing the code and obtaining the models, you need to install the necessary packages.
-Run the following command:
+To implement the code and obtain the models for this project, you need to install the necessary packages.
+Initially, descriptive statistics were implemented to understand the dataset and determine methods for achieving better modeling results.
+To begin, install the required packages by running the following command:

 `pip install pandas scipy scikit-learn matplotlib`

 ## Data Sources